 Between January 2017 and July 2018, the Dutch government added 59 names to the country's national terrorism list, bringing the total to 139 designations.
 Foreign fighters in Iraq and Syria largely comprise the list of 104 men, 32 women, and three organizations.
-As of March 2018, at least 300 Dutch citizens have traveled to Syria and Iraq to become foreign fighters since 2012.
-Of those, approximately 160 are currently fighting, about 50 have returned to the Netherlands, an estimated 60 have died in Syria and Iraq, and about 30 remain in the region living in refugee camps or in detention.
+According to the AIVD, as of May 2021, at least 305 Dutch citizens have traveled to Syria and Iraq to become foreign fighters since 2012.
+Reportedly, over 105 of those foreign fighters were female.
+Accordingly, 105 of those jihadists died in combat, 65 allegedly returned to the Netherlands, and 40 of the 110 that remain in Syria are believed to be in prison-camps in Syria or Kurdistan.
+Around 30 individuals are believed to have left ISIS to join other jihadist groups in the area.
+Along with the adult foreign fighters, there are over 70 children with Dutch citizenship that are likely imprisoned alongside their parents in prison-camps.
+An additional 145 children are living with their parents who are still active in jihadi groups throughout the northwest of Syria or Turkey.
 Dutch authorities worry that the more than 145 children of Dutch foreign fighters growing up in ISIS-held territory may pose a future risk to the country.
 Less than a third of them were forcibly moved there by one or both parents, whereas the majority was born in Syria and Iraq.
 Most of them are under the age of four.
 According to AIVD, boys in ISIS territory as young as 9 are trained in weaponry and brainwashed with extremist jihadi ideologies.
-(Sources: NL Times [55], NL Times [56], AIVD [57], NCTV [19], AIVD [7], Government of the Netherlands [58])
+(Sources: NL Times, NL Times, AIVD, NCTV, AIVD, Government of the Netherlands, AIVD)

-According to an April 2016 International Center for Counter-Terrorism (ICCT) report, the majority of Dutch jihadist foreign fighters "are male and under the age of 25 [...] have lower or lower-middle class socio-economic backgrounds, low-tomedium levels of education and limited chances on the labour market."
+According to an April 2016 International Center for Counter-Terrorism (ICCT) report, the majority of Dutch jihadist foreign fighters "are male and under the age of 25 [...] have lower or lower-middle class socio-economic backgrounds, low-to-medium levels of education and limited chances on the labour market."
 They were raised in both traditional immigrant households "as well as in ethnically Dutch settings" and many have a history of petty crime and drug abuse.
 A 2015 study based on police internal data shows that about 60 percent of foreign fighters have psychosocial problems, and approximately 43 percent are diagnosed with behavioral problems.
 Nearly 6 percent suffer from personality disorder or mental illness indicating that mental health problems are more common in jihadists than in the general public.
 A 2017 ICCT report verifies this trend, stating that "mental health problems can serve as a catalyst to radicalisation and to the decision to become a foreign fighter."
-(Sources: ICCT [59], Perspectives on Terrorism [60], ICCT [61])
+(Sources: ICCT, Perspectives on Terrorism, ICCT)

 A small number of Dutch have joined anti-ISIS forces in northern Syria.
 According to a Dutch intelligence member, "probably a few dozen" Dutch citizens have traveled to Syria to fight alongside Kurdish forces.
-(Source: NL Times [62])
+(Source: NL Times)